dotnet/aspnetcore/docs/AddingNewProjects.md

     ```
 2. Re-run the `eng/scripts/GenerateProjectList.ps1` to add your project to the `eng/SharedFramework.Local.props` file and, if applicable, the `eng/TrimmableProjects.props` file.
 3. Add your project name to the lists in `src\Framework\test\TestData.cs`.
 This is not strictly necessary for the project to work but there is a test on CI that will fail if this is not done.
 Make sure to include your project in a way that maintains alphabetical ordering.

+## Manually saving solution and solution filter files
+VS is pretty good at keeping the files up to date and organized correctly.
+It will also prompt you if it finds an error and, in most cases, offer a solution to fix the issue.
+Sometimes just saving the file will trigger VS to reoslve any issues automatically.
+However, if you would like to add a new solution filter file or update one manually you can find a tutorial link [here](https://docs.microsoft.com/en-us/visualstudio/ide/filtered-solutions?view=vs-2022).